Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Introduction

 Early results on FIE and MHE handle observable systems, see~\cite{Alessandri_et_al_Aut08,Alessandri_et_al_CDC10,Michalska_Mayne_1992,Muske_et_al_ACC_1993}, or undisturbed systems or disturbances that are a priori known to converge to zero over time, see~\cite{Rao_et_al_TAC03,Rawlings_Ji_JPC12,Rawlings_Mayne_09}.
 In~\cite{Hu_et_al_CDC15,Ji_et_al_MHE}, FIE is shown to be robustly asymptotically stable in presence of bounded disturbances by adding a max-term in the cost function.
 However, convergence of the estimation error in case of converging disturbance could not be shown without incorporating according a priori knowledge in the optimization problem.
-For MHE, the same approach allowed to show robust asymptotic stability and convergence in~\cite{Hu_arXiv_2017,Muller_ACC16}, where, however, the resulting disturbance gains do not improve with increasing horizon but remain constant.
+For MHE, the same approach allowed to show robust asymptotic stability and convergence in~\cite{Hu_arXiv_2017,Muller_ACC16}, where, however, the resulting disturbance gains are not shown to improve with increasing horizons but remain constant.
 In~\cite{Muller_Aut_2017}, MHE is proven to be robustly asymptotically stable and convergent even without the additional max-term in the cost function, i.e., using a classical (weighted) least-squares cost function, but the resulting disturbance gains even increase, i.e., get worse, with a larger horizon length.
 All results~\cite{Hu_arXiv_2017,Hu_et_al_CDC15,Ji_et_al_MHE,Muller_ACC16,Muller_Aut_2017,Rao_et_al_TAC03,Rawlings_Ji_JPC12,Rawlings_Mayne_09} have in common that incremental input-output-to-state stability (i-IOSS) conditions are used to ensure nonlinear detectability.
 Under an exponentially time-discounted i-IOSS condition, FIE is shown to be robustly globally exponentially stable (RGES) in~\cite{knuefer2018} by using exponentially time-discounted stage costs.
-Additionally assuming a global Lipschitz condition for the system dynamics, RGES is proven also for MHE and convergence rates and disturbance gains are presented that converge towards the ones for FIE in case the horizon length is increased, see~\cite{knuefer2018}.
-Introducing an incremental stabilizability condition with respect to the process disturbances, the authors of~\cite{Allan_Rawlings_ACC2019} define a Lyapunov-like so-called Q-function for the estimation error, which allows to show that FIE is robustly globally asymptotically stable (RGAS).
-In~\cite{Allan_Diss2020}, FIE and MHE are shown to be RGES for systems satisfying an incremental stabilizability and an exponentially decaying i-IOSS condition.
+Additionally assuming a global Lipschitz condition for the system dynamics,\footnote{Note that systems which are exponentially i-IOSS are guaranteed to have globally Lipschitz system dynamics if the output function ${h}$ is globally Lipschitz.} RGES is proven also for MHE and convergence rates and disturbance gains are presented that converge towards the ones for FIE in case the horizon length is increased, see~\cite{knuefer2018}.
+Introducing an incremental stabilizability condition with respect to the process disturbances, the authors of~\cite{Allan_Rawlings_ACC2019} define a Lyapunov-like so-called Q-function for the estimation error, which allows to analyze ${\mathcal{KL}}$-stability for FIE.
+In~\cite{Allan_Diss2020}, this approach is extended to the analysis of RGAS for FIE and it is shown that exponentially stabilizable systems satisfying an exponentially decaying i-IOSS condition admit FIE and MHE schemes which are RGES.